 While they are closely related, basil (Ocimum basilicum), otherwise known as sweet basil, is not the same plant as holy basil (Ocimum sanctum).
 Fresh or dried basil typically is used as a food ingredient, whereas holy basil normally is consumed as a herb in the U.S.

 When basil is used as a food ingredient, it is safe, but basil essential oil might cause cancer in extremely large quantities since it contains estragole.
 Estragole is an organic compound that acts as a rodent carcinogen in large doses.
 The proportion of estragole in basil oil can be significant.
 Pesto sauce, which has basil as the primary ingredient, can also have a significant estragole component.
 Pesto can also contain moderately high levels of copper, which could contribute to angiogenesis and metastasis of breast cancer, especialy in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
-Therefore, we recommend against consuming all but small amounts of basil essential oil or pesto.
+Therefore, we recommend against consuming all but small amounts of basil essential oil and consuming basil pesto infrequently (no more than once or twice per month).

 Below are links to recent studies concerning this food.
 For a more complete list of studies, please click on basil.